VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 ## Chapter 3
-# Orders and Registrations Bounded Context
+# Orders and Registrations Bounded Contexts

 _The first stopping point on our CQRS journey._

-# A Description of the Orders and Registrations Bounded Context
+# A Description of the Orders and Registrations Bounded Contexts

-The **Orders and Registrations** bounded context is responsible for the booking processes for attendees planning to attend a conference.
+The **Orders and Registrations** bounded contexts are responsible for the booking processes for attendees planning to attend a conference.
+In the **Orders** bounded context, a person (the registrant) purchases seats at a particular conference.
+In the **Registrations** bounded context, the registrant assigns names of attendees to the purchased seats.
-Attendees register to attend a specific conference.
-As part of the registration process, attendees reserve and pay for seats at the conference.

-The registration process must support wait listing, whereby attendees are placed on a wait-list if there are not sufficient seats available.
-The payments part of the process must enable the conference organizer to set various types of discount for attendees.
+The ordering process must support wait listing, whereby requests for seats are placed on a wait-list if there are not sufficient seats available.
+The ordering process must enable the conference owner to set various types of discount for attendees.

-This was the first stop on our CQRS journey, so we decided to implement a core, but self-contained part of the system.
+This was the first stop on our CQRS journey, so the team decided to implement a core, but self-contained part of the system.
 The registrations process must be as painless as possible for attendees.
-The process must enable the conference organizer to ensure that the maximum possible number of seat can be booked, and give the conference organizer the flexibility to define a set of custom pricing and discount scheme.
+The process must enable the conference owner to ensure that the maximum possible number of seat can be booked, and give the conference owner the flexibility to define a set of custom pricing and discount scheme.

 Because this was the first bounded context addressed by the team, they also implemented some infrastructure elements of the system to support